ikeralbeniz/mcp-euskadi/README.md

 7. `google-maps-link`: Get a Google Maps link for a specific location
    - Parameters: `latitude` (number), `longitude` (number)
    - Returns: Google Maps URL

+8. `geolocation-from-address`: Get the geolocation (latitude and longitude) from an address and the formatted address that was found
+   - Parameters:
+     - `address` (string): The address to geolocate (e.g., "Plaza del Pilar, Zaragoza, Spain")
+   - Returns: JSON with the latitude, longitude, confidence level, and formatted address

 ## Dependencies